osohq/oso/docs/content/rust/guides/roles/getting-started.md

 In order to enable the built-in roles features, we call the `Oso::enable_roles` function:

+{{% callout "Load policies before enabling roles" "blue" %}}

+Oso will validate your roles configuration when you call `enable_roles`.
+You must load all policy files before enabling roles.

+{{% /callout %}}

 ## Controlling access with roles

 Now, let's write our first rules that use role-based access control.
 To